jlapeyre/IntegerRingExtensions.jl/README.md

 This package provides extensions of the ring of integers and tools for working with 2 x 2 matrices over these rings.
 Implementations and tools for one-qubit Clifford + T gates are included.

-This package is meant to support research in unitary synthesis.
+This package exists to support research in unitary synthesis.

 ### Related packages